Progress Report September 2020

 Released in October 2020, the Committed to Safety Progress Report September 2020 provides on the Priorities and Actions outlines in the Committed to Safety Framework.

-The Marshall Liberal Government is committed to improving the safety of women and their children in collaboration with our dedicated non-government partners.
+The State Government is committed to improving the safety of women and their children in collaboration with our dedicated non-government partners.

-Upon coming to Government, we moved swiftly to deliver our election commitments to address domestic and family violence including legislative change, improved responses to perpetrators, the establishment of new safety hubs and a new personal protection app.
+The Government has moved swiftly to deliver election commitments to address domestic and family violence including legislative change, improved responses to perpetrators, the establishment of new safety hubs and a new personal protection app.

 Following consultation with the domestic and family violence sector and roundtables across the state, in March 2019 the Government released a roadmap for further steps towards a safer community in Committed to Safety: A framework for addressing domestic, family and sexual violence in South Australia (the Framework).